Benefits of having a job at uni

 Adding a new commitment to your life is going to influence the economy of your time.
 Having to balance your priorities teaches effective time management and will benefit both your studies and career life after university.

-Working teaches you lots of soft skills that you won’t even realising you’re improving.
+Working teaches you lots of soft skills that you won’t even realise you’re improving.
 Skills such as thinking on your feet, leadership or even dealing with difficult people -having a part-time job can be a huge confidence booster.
 ALSO we all know the classic circular problem of:

 And it’s a much better idea to tackle this before you graduate, even if it’s not exactly your ‘dream job’ first time you will be developing skills towards your future goals.